brodieaustin/avalon-novel/index.markdown

 She twirled side to side several times trying to assess the gown's full effect.
 Finally pleased by what she saw, she said to her maid, "You may leave now."

-The maid curtseyed and too her leave to join the othe servants as they made their final preparations for the ball.
+The maid curtseyed and took her leave to join the other servants as they made their final preparations for the ball.
 The princess remained in her room, pacing nervously hoping that the hour would arrive when something could actually happen, instead of endlessly waiting for it to happen.

 Finally someone knocked on her door.
 It wasn't a knock she was used to, perhaps a new servant.
 She said loudly, "Come in."